NickkBright/Spark-SqoopCDC/README.md

 Change data capture realization using Spark and Sqoop

 ## Problem
-HDFS DB needs to capture table changes from the source RDB.
+HDFS table needs to capture changes from the source RDB table.
 For example source RDB table has 1 million records and half of them have been changed, so we need to synchronize changed records with our HDFS database.

 ## Solution
 1) We're going to use Sqoop in incremental mode to import only those records that were modified